msk-aye/comp3702-a1/README.md

 This file contains a script which can be used to debug and/or evaluate your solution.

 The script takes up to 3 command line arguments:
-- search_type, which should be "ucs" or "a_star"
+- search_type, which should be "vi" or "pi"
 - testcase_filename, which must be a valid testcase file (e.g. one of the provided files in the testcases directory)
 - (optional) "-v" to enable visualisation of the resulting trajectory